tunasplam/tunasplam.github.io/_posts/2025-08-01-siddharta.md

 > Siddhartha would never become an ordinary brahmin, a lazy purveyor of rituals, a greedy dealer in charms, a vain mouther of empty phrases, a base and devious priest, nor would he become a mindless good sheep in the common herd (pg.
 4).

 Our protaganist did not fit within the confines of organized religion because his morals and desire to seek the truth made formal ministry work unappealing while his deep spirituality and questioning mind precluded any chance of him becoming a mindless practitioner.

+{% include admonition.html type="names-note" title="Siddhartha" content="
+Possible Sanskrit interpretations include *successful* and *prosperous* but perhaps more relevant to the novel are the meanings *one whose aim or intention is know* or *one who has accomplished an aim or object*."
+%}

 ### What was missing?